 Highly toxic, bio-accumulative and persistent pesticides shall not be used.
-These include chemicals on the FSC 'Highly Hazardous' list
+These include chemicals on the FSC 'Highly Hazardous' list and SAN prohibited pesticide list.

-1.4.1 Highly toxic, bio-accumulative and persistent pesticides (PBT) are prohibited.
-This includes chemicals listed by the following: a) World Health Organisation Class 1A or 1B, Stockholm or Rotterdam Conventions, b) FSC 'Highly Hazardous' list, c) SAN prohibited pesticide list and d) Paraquat.

-1.4.2 The grower preferences natural weed and pest control and IPM.
+- 1.4.1 Highly toxic, bio-accumulative and persistent pesticides (PBT) are prohibited.
+This includes chemicals listed by the following: a) World Health Organization Class 1A or 1B, Stockholm or Rotterdam Conventions, b) FSC 'Highly Hazardous' list, c) SAN prohibited pesticide list and d) Paraquat. - 1.4.2 The grower preferences natural weed and pest control and IPM.

-$^{\rm 6}$ The latest version of the RSPO Palm GHG methodology must be used.
+6 The latest version of the RSPO Palm GHG methodology must be used.